mariia-bytes/tcp_boost_server_singleclient/README.md

 ## Getting Started

 ### Prerequisites
+The project can be build and run either with Docker *or* manually.
+#### To build and run with Docker
+- Docker installed for containerized builds and execution
+#### To build and run manually
 - C++ compiler with C++17 or later support
 - Boost libraries installed (specifically, Boost ASIO)
 - CMake (minimum version 3.10)